 When configuring the module, you can:

-- View and enable/disable extractors: You can choose from four different extractors, including ExifTool, Tika, Exif, and getID3.
+- View and enable/disable extractors: You can choose from four different extractors, including ExifTool, Tika, Exif, and getID3 (see below).

 - View and enable/disable mappers: You can either select to enable no mappers or JSON Pointer.

-- Then you will be asked to select the Resource, Extractor, and Property from dropdown menus.
+- Select the Resource, Extractor, and Property from dropdown menus.

-- You will also to provide a Pointer formatted using a JSON pointer as defined by the IETF standard.
+- Provide a Pointer formatted using a JSON pointer as defined by the IETF standard.

 - If you would like to replace the metadata values through this pointer, make sure to select the checkbox to the right of these fields.

-Once the module is configured it will act on medias as you add it to a an item or as an asset.
+Once the module is configured and extractors are enabled, they will act on every file as you add it to an item or as an asset.
 The module will automatically:

-You can view the extracted metadata on the media show and edit pages.
+You can view the extracted metadata on the media pages, on the "Extract metadata" tab.

 Editing media and items